-Some, like Angel’s Envy and the Evan Williams Experience, are as little as a mile apart, while Town Branch (located in Lexington) can be as far from others as 80 miles.
-Without a little preparation, you might realize you’re in over your head if you wanted to visit all ten.
+Some, like Angel’s Envy and the Evan Williams Experience, are as little as a mile apart (with other distilleries such as Old Forester and Rabbit Hole Distillery not being far away, either), while Town Branch (located in Lexington) can be as far from others as 80 miles.
+Without a little preparation, you might realize you’re in over your head if you wanted to visit all of them.

 The KBT suggests taking around three days to visit all 10 distilleries.
 This amount of time allows you time to fully enjoy each (and do so safely).
 You could drive to each, but if you don’t want to do any of the driving on your own, there are multiple options for you, including booking a tour through companies such as Mint Julep Tours.
 Lyft and Uber also offer discounts if you choose to go that route.
 In our opinion, getting someone else to drive you around to places where you will drink bourbon is literally the best of both worlds.